Stellar triples with chemically homogeneously evolving inner binaries: Methodology

 \subsection{Modelling of chemically homogeneous evolution}

 We follow \citet{Riley2021MNRAS.505..663R} in order to incorporate CHE stars in \verb|TRES|.
-That means that we assume a star evolves chemically homogeneously, if the angular frequency of the spin of the star is above a certain critical value, i.e. $\omega_{\rm star} > \omega_{\rm CHE, crit}$. \citet{Riley2021MNRAS.505..663R} provides a fit to this critical value based on \verb|MESA| \citep{Paxton_2010} models at different masses and metallicities.
+That means that we assume a star evolves chemically homogeneously, if the angular frequency of the spin of the star is above a certain critical value, i.e. $\omega_{\rm star} > \omega_{\rm CHE, crit}$. \citet{Riley2021MNRAS.505..663R} provides a fit to this critical value based on \verb|MESA| \citep{Paxton_2010} models of \citet[][]{Marchant2016} at different masses and metallicities .
 In order to determine whether a star evolves chemically homogeneously, we check whether our simulated star is spinning above $\omega_{\rm CHE, crit}$ at every timestep.
-If a star meets this criteria we do not evolve its radius during that timestep.
+If a star meets this criteria, we determine its radius and luminosity according to the fits of \cite{Hurley2000} for ZAMS stars.
+We note that the mass of CHE stars are in general affected by stellar winds, therefore, its radius and luminosity do not remain constant during the core-hydrogen burning phase, even with this simplifying assumption \citep[see also][]{Riley2021MNRAS.505..663R}.
 We assume that the star by the end of core hydrogen burning forms a helium star with a mass $M_{\rm He, ZAMS} = M_{\rm TAMS}$, where $M_{\rm He, ZAMS}$ is the initial mass of the helium star and $M_{\rm TAMS}$ is the terminal age main sequence mass of the star.
 With these assumptions, CHE stars experience an instantaneous drop in radii at the end of their MS phase \citep[compare main sequence stellar evolution with helium star evolution in][]{Hurley2000}.
 This is a simplification of the results of detailed simulations of CHE stars, where the latter suggests a gradual contraction of the radius during the MS \citep[e.g.][]{Maeder1987}.
 If a CHE star loses angular momentum (e.g. due to stellar winds), its rotational frequency decreases.
 If the frequency reduces to below the critical value, we assume the evolution of the star transitions back to the classical non-CHE case.

 For simplicity, we only consider systems in which the stars of the inner binary are CHE from zero-age main sequence (ZAMS).
-Stars that do not evolve chemically homogeneously from ZAMS could, in theory, become CHE if they attained a sufficiently high-spin frequency before a significant chemical gradient is built up in their interior.
-This can be achieved for example, if a star is spun up by accretion during a mass transfer event \citep[e.g.,][]{Cantiello2007, Ghodla2022}.
+Stars that do not evolve chemically homogeneously from ZAMS could, in theory, become CHE stars, if they attained a sufficiently high-spin frequency before a significant chemical gradient is built up in their interior.
+This can be achieved for example, if a star is spun up by accretion during a mass transfer event \citep[e.g.][]{Cantiello2007, Ghodla2022}.
 We neglect such systems in this study.